Suriname: Decolonization

 In 1954, Suriname became one of the constituent countries of the Kingdom of the Netherlands, along with the Netherlands Antilles and the Netherlands.
-In this construction, the Netherlands retained control of its defense and foreign affairs.
+In this construction, the Netherlands retained control of its defence and foreign affairs.
 In 1974, the local government, led by the National Party of Suriname (NPS) (whose membership was largely Creole, meaning ethnically African or mixed African-European), started negotiations with the Dutch government leading towards full independence; in contrast to Indonesia's earlier war for independence from the Netherlands, the path toward Suriname's independence had been an initiative of the then left-wing Dutch government.
 Independence was granted on 25 November 1975.
-A large part of Suriname's economy for the first decade following independence was fueled by foreign aid provided by the Dutch government.
+A large part of Suriname's economy for the first decade following independence was fuelled by foreign aid provided by the Dutch government.